Aliases for DAPK1 Gene

 External Ids for DAPK1 Gene

 Previous GeneCards Identifiers for DAPK1 Gene

 Death-associated protein kinase 1 is a positive mediator of gamma-interferon induced programmed cell death.
 DAPK1 encodes a structurally unique 160-kD calmodulin dependent serine-threonine kinase that carries 8 ankyrin repeats and 2 putative P-loop consensus sites.
 It is a tumor suppressor candidate.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2013]

 GeneCards Summary for DAPK1 Gene

-DAPK1 (Death-Associated Protein Kinase 1) is a Protein Coding gene.
-Diseases associated with DAPK1 include pediatric lymphoma and central nervous system lymphoma.
-Among its related pathways are Pathways in cancer and Glioma.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is MYLK4.
+DAPK1 (Death Associated Protein Kinase 1) is a Protein Coding gene.
+Diseases associated with DAPK1 include Pancreatic Ductal Adenocarcinoma and Cervical Squamous Cell Carcinoma.
+Among its related pathways are Immune response IFN gamma signaling pathway and TNFR1 Pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
+An important paralog of this gene is DAPK3.